marilynm7682/github-tutorial/README.md

 ###### _A repo is basically a workspace where you have access to all the git commands you do, it stores all the files._
 #### Making Your First Repo
 1. First type in ~cd/workspace
-2. Create a folder called and "first repo" or whatever you want to call it mkdir first-repo
+2. Create a folder called "first repo" or whatever you want to call it mkdir first-repo
 3. Now go on to the folder by typing cd first-repo
 4. Lastly Initialize it
 **What is git init?**